 - Strained interpersonal relationships.

-Whether or not your Lortab use began while being cared for by a physician, if you find that you are abusing Lortab strictly to get high, it’s important to seek help, such as that offered at a rehabilitation facility.
+Whether or not your Lortab use began while being cared for by a physician, if you find that you are abusing Lortab strictly to get high, it’s important to seek help, such as that which is offered at a rehabilitation facility.
 Chasing the high that hydrocodone and other opiates initially elicited is a losing proposition.
-As you take more and more of the drug to achieve your high and combat your tolerance, the risks to your health, your productivity and your interpersonal relationships begin to steadily mount.
+As you take more and more of the drugs to achieve a high and combat your tolerance, the risks to your health, your productivity and your interpersonal relationships begin to steadily mount.

 If you are addicted to Lortab and want help, check yourself into a drug addiction rehabilitation center.
 After you’ve been evaluated, the center will start your detox process.
 This process allows the body to break free from its long-standing toxic influences.